shanemuk/pedigreemd/pedigreemd_spec.md

 Is very easy to note this down in a clinic situation where you're talking with a family member.
 You basically start with the proband (or whatever individual you're interested in) and work outwards.
 The job of the Parser will be to turn this into a more "standard" graphical format.
 ## Relationship indicators (RI)
 A "Relationship indicator" is typically a 3-letter prefix to a line which tells you how the subject of the line is related to the next level up.
 This is typically called the "parent" record, but very often will not be the parent in a biological sense.
-Here is a list of RIs:
+Here is a list of RIs (these have been simplified from previous versions):
 ~~~
   PRO - proband
+  MAL - Male proband
+  FEM - Female proband
   BRO - brother (full)
   SIS - sister (full)
-  PHM - paternal half brother
-  PHF - paternal half sister
-  MHM - maternal half brother
-  MHF - maternal half sister
   SIB - sibling sex unspecified
   DAD - father
   MUM - mother
   SON - son
   DAU - daughter
-  CHX - child, sex unspecified
+  CHI - child, sex unspecified
-  MZM - monozygotic sibling MALE
-  MZF - monozygotic sibling FEMALE
-  MZX - monozygotic sibling sex unspecified
-  DZM - dizygotic twin brother
-  DZF - dizygotic twin sister
-  DZX - dizygotic sibling sex unspecified
   SPO - spouse (in this context, "spouse" means a reproductive partner)
-  SPC - spouse, consaunguineous
-  SPD - spouse divorced
 ~~~
 Note that some RIs have synonyms to make it easier to record these in clinic.
 The characters are NOT necessarily hierarchical, although the final character sometimes adds context.
 It's intended to be as intuitive as possible.
 This format typically adheres to a somewhat "gonadal" view of sex and relationships.
 This is not intended in any way to make a statement in relation to social views of gender, but to provide the user with the flexibility to record family trees (pedigrees) as they find appropriate for genetic counselling purposes.
 PedigreeMD wishes to recognise and affirm our LGBTQIA+ friends, and comments are welcome.